tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

   public string Message { get; set; }
 }
 ```

+An entity class in **ksqlDB.RestApi.Client** represents the structure of a table or stream.
+An instance of the class represents a record in that stream while properties are mapped to columns respectively.

 LINQ code written in C# from the sample is equivalent to this ksql query:
 ```SQL